ExpressionEngine/ExpressionEngine-User-Guide/docs/channels/channel-form/overview.md

 - Adds or edits entries based on the presence of an entry_id and/or url_title.
 - Allows use of the entry_id or url_title in your return URL, so that you may redirect to the entry that was just created.
 Useful for multi-page forms.
 - Specify a default status, or set forms to override default statuses.
-- Specify different return URLs for different member groups by the group_id.
+- Specify different return URLs for different member primary roles by the group_id.
 Send visitors to one page, and admins to another.
 - Server-side validation.
 - Handles AJAX requests and can output responses in JSON.